Europe

 The Kapellbrücke, or Chapel Bridge, is an especially picturesque spot in pretty Lucerne.
 (Photo: Getty Images)

-Lounging on the shores of its namesake lake, Lucerne has real sparkle in summer.
-The city’s café terraces hum with life, the sunsets recall watercolour paintings and there’s August’s unmissable Lucerne Festival to enjoy, which sees internationally lauded orchestras perform at the Jean Nouvel-designed KKL arts centre.
+Lounging on the shores of its namesake lake, Lucerne has real sparkle in the summertime.
+The city’s café terraces hum with life and the sunsets recall watercolor paintings.
+There’s August and September’s unmissable Lucerne Festival to enjoy, which sees internationally lauded orchestras and classical music acts perform at the Jean Nouvel–designed KKL Luzern arts center right on the lakeshore.

-The romance of Lucerne wowed Queen Victoria, Wagner and Goethe in the 19th century.
-You’ll feel it still today, whether you’re sauntering past belle époque hotels on the flowery lakefront promenade or feeling the pulse of the past in the Old Town, where the medieval Kapellbrücke bridge leaps across the Reuss River.
+The romance of Lucerne wowed Queen Victoria, composer Richard Wagner, and writer Johann Wolfgang von Goethe in the 19th century.
+You’ll feel it still today, whether you’re sauntering past Belle Époque buildings on the flowery lakefront promenade or feeling the pulse of the past in the Old Town, where the medieval Kapellbrücke bridge leaps across the Reuss River.

-Across the way from Sammlung Rosengart, with its private Picasso collection, Renaissance Lucerne Hotel subtly brings together the period flair of a century-old palais with understated modern interiors.
-The Mexican cantina, meanwhile, rustles up excellent margaritas.
+Across the way from Sammlung Rosengart, which houses a private Picasso collection, Renaissance Lucerne Hotel subtly brings together the period flair of a century-old palais with understated modern interiors.
+The Pacifico, a Mexican cantina and bar in the hotel, meanwhile, rustles up excellent margaritas.

 If You Like That, You’ll Love This